UWQirongSu/Anki/README.md

 ```

 Parameters:
-<text_file>: Path to the text file (corpus) that contains the content to search for words.
+<text_file>: Path to the text files (corpus) that contains the content to search for words.
 <tsv_file>: Path to the TSV file containing the word list.
 This file is both an input and output (it holds the words and their tags).

 ### Flags